island-lang/island-lang.github.io/README.md

 ## Introduction

-**Knowledge-driven programming** is a form of declarative programming where programs are structured around semantically meaningful information entities, rather than computations.
+**Knowledge-driven programming** is a form of declarative programming where programs are structured around semantically encoded information entities, rather than computations.
 It does not involve conventional subroutines (i.e. named functions or relations).
 Instead, knowledge-driven programs specify general inference rules describing methods for generating new knowledge from existing knowledge.

 Knowledge-driven programs (or program subsets, if within a hybrid language) are synthesized by composing a computational graph mapping an initial set of known information entities to a target set of unknown information entities.